Golden Mile Plaza Theatre

 When opened the theatre was advertised to have a modern refreshment bar, luxurious air-foam seats, scientific air conditioning, spacious lounges, smoking loges, CinemaScope and last but not least, hearing aids.

-Originally one large theatre, it was renovated during the 1970’s to provide two theatres, to the plans of architect Mandel Sprachman.
+Originally one large theatre, it was renovated in 1978 to provide two theatres, to the plans of architect Mandel Sprachman.

 The Golden Mile Theatre was one of the last businesses operating in the plaza before it was redeveloped.